-The proceedings of the appeal meeting will be forwarded to the Associate Vice President, who will review the material and make a decision.
-The decision of the Associate Vice President or Executive Director will be final.
-The Associate Vice President or Executive Director will notify the student and faculty member in writing of their decision within three (3) workdays of the meeting.
+The AVP/Dean or designee will review the proceedings of the appeal meeting and make a decision.
+The decision of the AVP/Dean or designee will be final.
+The AVP/Dean or designee will notify the student and faculty member in writing of their decision within three (3) workdays of the meeting.